Robert Perišić: Our Man in Iraq

 Our Man in Iraq is a social novel.
-The main characters of the novel are the young newspaper editor and his cousin who reports from Iraq war 2003.
-The novel presents some typical characters and situations of today's life in post-communist countries torn by political and social confusion and it also gives specific view to war by connecting experiences from Balkan and Iraq war.
-New types of society in Eastern Europe, globalisation, media life, rapid social changes and their influences on human relationships – these are the subjects of Our Man in Iraq.
+The main characters of the novel are a young newspaper editor and his cousin, who reports from the Iraq War in 2003.
+The novel presents typical characters and situations of today's life in post-communist countries torn by political and social confusion, and it also gives compares experiences in the Balkan and Iraq Wars.
+The subjects of Our Man in Iraq include new types of society in Eastern Europe, globalisation, media life, rapid social changes, and their influences on human relationships.

 Our Man in Iraq was a bestseller in Croatia and received the Jutarnji list newspaper prize for the best prose in 2007.
 The book was also published in English by Istros Books in London in 2012.
 Perišić's novel has also been awarded the Literaturpreis der Steiermärkischen Sparkasse 2011 in Graz, Austria.
 It was published in the United States in April 2013 as Our Man in Iraq.
-It had excellent reviews in the US, and was praised by the likes of The New Yorker, NPR's “All Things Considered,” and The Guardian, as well as by writers such as Jonathan Franzen.
+It had excellent reviews in the US, and was praised by the likes of The New Yorker, NPR's "All Things Considered," and The Guardian, as well as by writers such as Jonathan Franzen.